arthurk/django-disqus/README.markdown

 # django-disqus

-**WORK IN PROGRESS!**
+django-disqus helps you to easily integrate DISQUS comments into your website.

 ## Features

-* Export comments from django.contrib.comments to DISQUS.
+* Export django.contrib.comments to DISQUS
-* Dump data from DISQUS in local JSON file.
+* Dump DISQUS into local JSON file
-* Templatetags
+* Templatetags to ease the integration

 ## Requirements

- * Django 1.0
+ * Django 1.0.x

 ## Installation

-1. Add 'disqus' to your INSTALLED\_APPS.
+1. Add `disqus` to your `INSTALLED_APPS` setting.
-2. Add "DISQUS\_API\_KEY" and "DISQUS\_WEBSITE\_SHORTNAME" to your settings file.
-You can [http://disqus.com/api/get_my_key/][get your API key here].
+2. Add `DISQUS_API_KEY` and `DISQUS_WEBSITE_SHORTNAME` to your settings.

-## Usage

-### Exporting comments

-To export comments to disqus:

-    python manage.py disqus-export

-### Dumping data

-To dump the data from disqus:

-    python manage.py disqus-dumpdata
+Refer to the [http://wiki.disqus.net/API](DISQUS API) documentation if you don't know how to get your API key.

-You can pass the --indent option to specify the indentation of the output:
+You can find the shortname of your site on the DISQUS homepage in the right sidebar under "_My Websites_".

+Example:

+    # settings.py

+    INSTALLED_APPS = (
+        ...
+        'django.contrib.comments',
+        'disqus',
+    )

+    DISQUS_API_KEY = 'FOOBARFOOBARFOOBARFOOBARFOOBARF'
+    DISQUS_WEBSITE_SHORTNAME = 'foobar'

+## Management Commands

+### disqus-export

+The `disqus-export` command exports comments from django.contrib.comments to DISQUS.

+When exporting comments, make sure you have the domain of your Site set.
+Also the Model to which the comments are associated needs a `get_absolute_url()` method which returns the absolute url to the page the comments should appear on.

+Threaded comments are not supported.

+Options:

+* __-d/--dry-run__: Does not export any comments, but merely outputs the comments which would have been exported
+* __-v/--verbosity__: Output verbosity level; 0=minimal output, 1=normal output

-    python manage.py disqus-dumpdata --indent=4
+### disqus-dumpdata

+The `disqus-dumpdata` command dumps DISQUS comments into a local JSON file.

+Options:

+* __--indent__: Specifies the indent level to use when pretty-printing output

 ### Templatetags

 #### disqus\_dev

-In order to get comments working on a local development server you need to include the templatetag in your website's `<head>` tag:
+In order to get comments working on a local development server you need to include this templatetag in your website's `<head>`:

     <head>
       <meta http-equiv="Content-type" content="text/html; charset=utf-8">
       <title>fooar</title>
-      {% load disqus_tags %}
       {% disqus_dev %}
     </head>

-It sets `disqus_developer` to `1` and `disqus_url` to the current site's url if the `DEBUG` setting of your project is set to `True`.
+If the `DEBUG` setting is set to `True` this sets the `disqus_developer` variable to `1` to disable url validation.
+It also sets `disqus_url` to the current Site's domain.
+Without this, it wouldn't be possible to display the comment form locally.

 #### **disqus\_num\_replies**

-Returns the JavaScript necessary to show the current comment count.
-The JavaScript will replace all permalinks with the `#disqus_thread` anchor with the current comment count.
+Returns the JavaScript necessary to replace all permalinks which have the `#disqus_thread` anchor with the comment count for that url.

+Example:

     <a href="{{ object.get_absolute_url }}#disqus_thread">View Comments</a>

-Include the templatetag at the bottom of your website before the closing `</body>` tag:

-    {% load disqus_tags %}
     {% disqus_num_replies %}

 #### **disqus\_show\_comments**

-Include the templatetag in your HTML where you'd like the comments to appear.

-    {% load disqus_tags %}
+Returns the JavaScript necessary to display the comment form and comments.

+Example:

     {% disqus_show_comments %}

-## Troubleshooting

-Make sure that:

-* Each content object has a get\_absolute\_url() method.
-* Your Site has the correct domain set.
-* The content object has a __unicode__ method

-## TODO

-* `is_usable` for templatetags